 What’s the best CRM for real estate?
 That’s the million-dollar question, isn’t it?
-TopProducer, BoomTown!, Contactually, Wise Agent, Realty Commander ― the list goes on and on.
-There are tons of great real estate CRMs and nobody truly knows what’s the best system out there.
-Everyone is great but they’re all not that good as everyone’s missing something that you want.
+TopProducer, BoomTown!, Contactually, Wise Agent, Realty Commander ― there are tons of great real estate CRMs, and it’s impossible to say which system is best.
+Every system is great, but they all may be missing something you want.

 Choosing the right CRM is one of the most important decisions impacting the evolution and growth of your business.
-There are many factors that influence the choice of a CRM system.
-All companies are different, so each business may need a different system with different functionality, user experience, and pricing.
-For some, using a ready-made CRM solution can even be to their disadvantage.
+There are many factors that influence the choice of a CRM.
+All companies are different, so each business may need a different system with different functionality, a different user experience, and different pricing.
+For some, using a ready-made CRM can even be to their disadvantage.
 Yes, you read it right.
-Some agencies serve thousands of clients across different regions, have specific business processes, and want to maintain brand consistency across their product lines.
+Some agencies serve thousands of clients across different regions, have unique business processes, and want to maintain brand consistency across their product lines.
 Therefore, they decide to create a custom CRM.

 What does CRM stand for in real estate?

-More customers means higher profit.
-But at the same time it becomes difficult to stay connected with each one individually.
-You interact with dozens of existing and potential clients every day and information about them is usually stored in different files.
-Sometimes, important things can even be written in notebooks or sticky notes.
-Whom to call back and when?
-What to talk about?
-You can easily get confused with the old-fashion client databases and even lose your customers as a result.
+More clients means more revenue.
+But at the same time, as your client base increases, it becomes difficult to stay connected with each client individually.
+You probably interact with dozens of existing and potential clients every day, and information about them may be stored in different places.
+Sometimes, important things can even be written in notebooks or on sticky notes.
+Whom should you call back and when?
+What do you need to talk about?
+You can easily get confused with old-fashioned client databases and even lose clients as a result.

-No more papers, notes, and complicated files.
-Modern CRM software allows you to create a single contact database and have a 360-degree view of your customers.
+Modern CRM software allows you to create a single contact database and have a 360-degree view of your clients.
 Specifically, a real estate CRM allows realtors to:

-- Create a single database of contacts and segment it according to different criteria and parameters
+- Create a single database of contacts and segment them according to different criteria and parameters

 - Have all important information on hand

-- Dive deep into their customer needs and create an accurate customer profile based on their personal information
+- Dive deep into client needs and create accurate client profiles based on personal information

-- Communicate with customers effectively and give them full and complete attention
+- Communicate with clients effectively and give clients their complete attention

 - Measure efficiency by tracking conversions and creating sales forecasts

-- Understand causes of poor business performance based on key metrics and make the necessary changes
+- Understand causes of poor business performance based on key metrics and make necessary changes

 - Reduce manual work

-- Provide the best customer experience throughout the entire buying process
+- Provide the best client experience throughout the entire buying process

-Today, a customer relationship management system real estate agents is a must, not a luxury.
+Today, a customer relationship management system is a must for real estate agents, not a luxury.
 Now that you understand how important a CRM is, the key question is whether you need to use a ready-made real estate CRM or invest in a custom system.

 Creating a CRM from scratch vs using a ready-made solution

-Custom development isn’t for everyone.
-Many real estate CRMs offer basic functionality which may be quite sufficient for small agencies.
-But for some agencies, using a ready-made CRM solution may not be the best option.
-So, let’s find out what’s right for you.
+Custom real estate CRM software development isn’t for everyone.
+Many off-the-shelf solutions offer basic functionality that may be quite sufficient for small agencies.
+But for some agencies, using a ready-made CRM platform may not be the best option.
+Let’s find out what’s right for you.

-We believe there are four major variables that influence your build vs buy decision:
+There are four major variables that should influence your build vs buy decision:

 - Use cases ― What are you going to use a CRM for?